JessieCasey/Chat-Application/README.md

 # Chat-application
-FullStack [Spring, React] chat application also it is implemented with RabbitMQ &amp; MongoDB
+Application is built on Spring framework and MongoDB